iridiumcao/iridiumcao.github.io/linux/RotatingServerSystemUpdatesWeekly.md

 * s4: Bob
 * s5: Hanmeimei

-## Analysis
+## Methodology

-We can create an array to take the list of servers and update them per its index.
+We can implement this by creating an array to store the list of servers and then update each one according to its index.

 ```bash
 #!/usr/bin/env bash